bwmarrin/MkDocsPlus/docs/chartistjs/index.md

 # Overview

 [Chartist.js](https://gionkunz.github.io/chartist-js/index.html) is a simple responsive charting library built with SVG.
-You can find more information about mermaid from it's [website](https://gionkunz.github.io/chartist-js/index.html) or [Github](https://github.com/gionkunz/chartist-js).
+You can find more information about Chartist.js from it's [website](https://gionkunz.github.io/chartist-js/index.html) or [Github](https://github.com/gionkunz/chartist-js).

 # Examples